fibo/algebra/README.md

 A [composition algebra][composition-algebra] is one of ℝ, ℂ, ℍ, O:
 Real, Complex, Quaternion, Octonion.
-A generic function is provided to iterate the [Cayley-Dickson construction][Cayley-Dickson_construction] over any field.
+A generic function is provided to iterate the [Cayley-Dickson construction](https://en.wikipedia.org/wiki/Cayley%E2%80%93Dickson_construction) over any field.

 #### `CompositionAlgebra(field[, num])`